 "No, no. Both those things are worked in.
 We knew both of those stories were a part of what we originally put together, so they’re part of the overall tapestry, but they’re also their own thing.
 'Supergirl' especially is a space adventure.
 It’s like 'Guardians.'"

 This should come as no surprise, as the space adventure genre is one of the main genres designated to the Supergirl: Woman of Tomorrow comic.
-Written by Tom King and Bilquis Evely, Woman of Tomorrow highlights Kara Zor-El as she goes on a quest in deep space, with Krypto the Super-Dog at her side.
+Written by Tom King and Bilquis Evely, Woman of Tomorrow highlights Kara Zor-El's quest in deep space, with Krypto the Super-Dog at her side.

 Why Space Adventure Genre Makes Sense for 2026's Supergirl

-Looking at the comic inspiration for DC Studios' Supergirl movie, the "space adventure" theme works as well as any for this new adventure.
+Looking at the comic inspiration for DC Studios' Supergirl movie, the "space adventure" theme works as well as any other.
 Told from the perspective of an alien girl named Ruthye Marye Knoll (played by Eve Ridley), Kara Zor-El goes with her as she seeks justice for her father's death.

-While part of the movie is expected to be set on Earth (after Milly Alcock's cameo at the end of Superman), fans are anxious to see what other worlds come to life through the story.
-This movie will also be one of a few projects to set up 2027's Man of Tomorrow, meaning it will be pivotal to the expansion of the greater universe upon arrival as well.
+While part of the movie is expected to be set on Earth (after Milly Alcock's cameo at the end of Superman), fans are anxious to see what other worlds come to life.
+This movie will also be one of a few projects to set up 2027's Man of Tomorrow, meaning it will also be pivotal to the expansion of the greater universe upon arrival.

-Supergirl will highlight plenty of key differences between Kara Zor-El and her cousin, Kal-El, exploring Kara's darker origins as she treks across the universe.
-It will also give fans a different look at the DC Universe than what came to fruition in Superman, which utilized Earth as its primary locale, outside of a few glimpses into pocket universes.
+Supergirl will highlight many key differences between Kara Zor-El and her cousin, Kal-El, exploring Kara's darker origins as she treks across the universe.
+It will also show fans a different look at the DC Universe than what came to fruition in Superman, which utilized Earth as its primary locale, outside of a few glimpses into pocket universes.

-This will also follow up on some of the story coming in Lanterns, which will give fans a first look at the numerous alien species that make up the DCU's Green Lantern Corps.
+This will also follow up on some of the story coming in Lanterns, giving fans a first look at the numerous alien species that make up the DCU's Green Lantern Corps.

 Richard Nebens joined The Direct in March 2020, now serving as the site's Senior Writer and also working as an assistant editor and content creator.
 He started his journalism career as a hobby in 2019 and is passionate about sharing news and stories from the entertainment industry, especially comic book movies, comedy, and sci-fi.
 Richard looks to expand his knowledge about movies and TV every day, and he is eager to stay locked into the latest releases and breaking news at every opportunity.